 When you’re ready to grow your business, it’s time to launch digital ads.
 But (and we can’t stress this enough) turning on acquisition is like throwing gas on a fire, so make sure you’re ready to handle the heat with your conversion and retention tactics.

-The tip of our pyramid comes down to how you position your brand to benefit from social proof.
-Encourage and take advantage of user reviews, positive press and your social community’s activity to help solidify your brand presence and generate the third-party validation that will ultimately allow your brand to sell itself.
+The tip of our pyramid narrows down to how you position your brand to benefit from social proof.
+Encourage and take advantage of user reviews, positive press, and your social community’s activity to help solidify brand presence and generate the third-party validation that will ultimately allow your brand to sell itself.